CloudCredo/letssubdomain/README.md

 https://letssubdomain.platform.cloudcredo.io

-A web app to enable [Coud Foundry for Beginners: Zero to Hero](https://github.com/CloudCredo/training-cf-for-beginners) trainees to integrate a custom domain with their Cloud Foundry app.
+A web app to enable [Cloud Foundry for Beginners: Zero to Hero](https://github.com/CloudCredo/training-cf-for-beginners) trainees to integrate a custom domain with their Cloud Foundry app.

 The app itself talks to the AWS Route53 API to register custom subdomains.